ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Return the location of the following page.

-    :arg tuple pageId: the current page id.
+    :arg Tuple(int, int) pageId: the current page id.
 This must be a tuple *(chapter, pno)* identifying an existing page.

     :returns: The tuple of the following page, i.e. either *(chapter, pno + 1)* or *(chapter + 1, 0)*, **or** the empty tuple *()* if the argument was the last page.
 Relevant only for document types with chapter support (EPUB currently).

-  .. method:: prev_location(pageId)
+  .. method:: PrevLocation((int, int) pageId)

     Return the locator of the preceding page.

-    :arg tuple pageId: the current page id.
+    :arg Tuple(int, int) pageId: the current page id.
 This must be a tuple *(chapter, pno)* identifying an existing page.

     :returns: The tuple of the preceding page, i.e. either *(chapter, pno - 1)* or the last page of the preceding chapter, **or** the empty tuple *()* if the argument was the first page.
 Relevant only for document types with chapter support (EPUB currently).